Advanced Poetry Workshops (Online) 2021-2022

 The move to online learning

 Work patterns and learning patterns are changing.
 The technology is now available for us to move confidently into online learning.
 An essential part of our approach is to ensure that writers can interact on screen.
-It is now possible to meet with your tutor and other writers in your group online, to share work and for the tutor to run a live seminar with you reading and discussing work in progress.
-You will also have a Writers’ Forum available to you, through which you can stay in contact with the other writers in your group, share work and information about events, readings, weblinks etc. We have discovered that in many areas video conferencing offers effective approaches to teaching beyond those available in the traditional classroom.
-For anyone unfamiliar with online learning, in the week before your course begins we will be offering Zoom familiarisation sessions.
+It is now possible to meet online with your tutor and other writers for a live seminar.
+To access your online classes you simply click on the link on your course page to join your tutor and the other writers in the online classroom.
+You will also have a Writers’ Forum available to you, through which you can stay in contact with the other writers in your group, share work and information about events, readings, weblinks etc. For anyone unfamiliar with online learning, in the week before your course begins we will be offering Zoom familiarisation sessions.

 Use of computers